hihihioli/twidilers/readme.md

 ### Sign up process
 * Require unique email account
 * Sign up with Google button (also verifies the acocunt)

+## Moderation tools
+While it doesn't have to be advanced right now, we need to have the ability to ban users/IP addresses and delete offending posts (If someone posts something illegal, we would have to delete the whole database).
+Report system optional.

 ## User pages